 Looking west, you will see the constant air traffic of O'Hare and Midway airports.
-The west side of the city is also home to renowned University of Illinois' Chicago campus, the United Center, Oprah's Harpo Studios and historic Little Italy and Greektown.
+The west side of the city is also home to renowned University of Illinois' Chicago campus, the United Center, and historic Little Italy and Greektown.
 But the true highlights of the western view are the spectacular sunsets and The Ledge with its unbelievable views straight down 1,353 feet.

-- " Midway Airport
+- Midway Airport

-- " Little Italy
+- Little Italy

-- " University of Illinois Chicago Pavillion

-- " Greektown
+- Greektown

-- " United Center
+- United Center

-- " Harpo Studios

-- " O'Hare Airport
+- O'Hare Airport

+- University of Illinois Chicago